WheelchairDriver.com

 You see I need / want to be able to use my compact Electric WheelChair and Van to get back my freedom.

-I use it in the house, in the pub (miles away) and be able to drive into my van with the dog and go for walk around the park/wood/shopping/bar/BBQ/airfield or whatever.
+I use it in the house since its as small as my manual chair, in the pub (miles away) and be able to drive into my van with the dog and go for walk around the park/wood/shopping/bar/BBQ/airfield or whatever.
 The same powerchair van combination.
 They go together like strawberries and cream.
 The van takes me far and wide and I can access it fast and without a struggle.
+Even carrying my model planes, holding a dog lead or drinking a coffee...
 I have the freedom to go anywhere almost with this latest home built powerchair as I designed it to be both off road and still as compact as my manual wheelchair.
 You can buy one similar like this

 My same chair needs to be able to do all of this, It needs stamina, stability, ability to get into and out of a house/van/pub/field/etc without problems.
 I need to be able to go shopping, carry stuff against my body and hold onto it while I get back to the van which is impossible in a manual wheelchair.
 I need to have enough bags and storage to keep a ton of junk/medication etc with me.
 And a few non essentials.
 It ignores the weight.